 1

-npm install @superviz/sdk react-toastify uuid
+npm install @superviz/realtime react-toastify uuid

 • react-toastify: Library for showing notifications as toast messages.